 - Strengths: Subject matter expertise, technical depth, specialized problem-solving

-- Limitations: Potential communication barriers with other departments, limited perspective for innovation, vulnerability to changing skill demands
+- Limitations: Communication barriers with other departments, limited perspective for innovation, more vulnerable when skill demands shift

-- Ideal for: Highly technical roles requiring dedicated specialization
+- Best fit: Highly technical roles requiring dedicated specialization

 T-Shaped Professionals